-Strategic funding will help realise the priorities set out in Achieving great art for everyone, our 10-year strategic framework for the arts.
+Strategic funding will help realise the priorities set out in Great art and culture for everyone, our 10-year strategic framework for the arts.

 Strategic funding will be used alongside our National portfolio investment to target particular challenges, opportunities or gaps in the delivery of those priorities.

 £440 million of strategic funding will be invested between 2012 and 2015.